Rufus Harley: Biography

 Harley often wore Scottish garb, including a kilt, in conjunction with a Viking-style horned helmet.
 After seeing him perform on television, a Scottish family gave him his tartan, the MacLeod tartan, which he wore for the rest of his life.
 His bagpipe technique was somewhat unorthodox in that he placed the drones over his right shoulder rather than his left.
 He favored the key of B-flat minor.

 Harley lived for much of his life in the Germantown neighborhood of Northwest Philadelphia, Pennsylvania, and frequently gave presentations in Philadelphia-area public schools.
 During his frequent overseas performance tours, he carried and distributed miniature replicas of the Liberty Bell, the symbol of his hometown, as well as American flags and copies of the U.S. Constitution.
 He appeared on a number of television programs, including What's My Line?, To Tell the Truth (March 22, 1965 and again c.
 2000), I've Got a Secret (October 17, 1966), and The Arsenio Hall Show.
 He also had a small role in Francis Ford Coppola's 1966 comedy film You're a Big Boy Now, as well as Eddie and the Cruisers (1983).
 In addition to his performing career, he worked for the Philadelphia Housing Authority for many years.

-In 1998 the CD album Brotherly Love was released, on the Tartan Pride label, alongside the book The Jazzish Bagpiper, a photo anthology and conversations with Harley, by Charles A. Powell, the first to compliment Harley's contributions to American music with Celtic bagpipes.
+Harley's album Brotherly Love, released on CD in 1998, was released at the same time as Charles Powell's book The Jazzish Bagpiper, an anthology of images and conversations with Harley.
+Powell was the first to compliment Harley on his contributions with Celtic bagpipes to American music.
 Writing in the sleeve notes for the album, Ralph Stevenson Jr., Harley's executive producer, noted:

 Rufus Harley resides in Philadelphia, Pennsylvania.
 Pennsylvania home of the Liberty Bell.
 Harley, musical ambassador of the City of Brotherly love, has been received and embraced by tribal leaders, heads of state and many notables from around the world.
 His message of peace and love is blended in this CD collaboration and led by his dues paid, musical labor of sax and bagpipes.